Navy Federal International Wire Transfer: Fees, Rates and Transfer Time 2023

-If you’re sending a payment of over 5,000 USD you must confirm it in writing by sending your request form by secure message, mail or fax - or you can visit a branch to set up your transfer instead.
+If you’re sending a payment of over 5,000 USD you must confirm it in writing by sending your request form by secure message or mail – or you can visit a branch to set up your transfer instead.

 The international payment request form is available on the Navy Federal website or online banking service, and can be downloaded or printed and completed in hard copy.